joyent/conch-api/docs/modules/Conch::Validation.md

 ### hardware\_product\_specification

-Get the expected hardware product specification for the device under validation.
+Get the hardware product specification used for validation.
 Returns a JSON string (for now).

 ### hardware\_product\_vendor

-Get the expected hardware product vendor name for the device under validation.
+Get the expected hardware product vendor name used for validation.

 ```perl
 if ($self->hardware_product_vendor eq 'Dell') {...}